jdanekrh/amqv7-workshop/labs/90-broker-to-router.md

-# Connecting the Interconnect Router to an AMQ7 Broker
+# Connecting the Interconnect Router to an AMQ 7 Broker

-In this lab we'll take a look at configuring the Interconnect Router to route messages to and from an AMQ7 broker.
+In this lab we'll take a look at configuring the Interconnect Router to route messages to and from an AMQ 7 broker.
 Clients can talk directly to the router and think they're talking to a broker.

 In this lab, we'll use the Docker images from the [installing interconnect router](./80-install-qdr.md) lab.
 You can use the same configuration files that we'll use here in your full version of RHEL/CentOS if you've installed Interconnect Router there.
 The broker we'll use comes from the earlier labs; it will be running locally on your laptop.
 Remember, you'll need to configure port forwarding between your docker guest VM and your developer host machine.